 After leaving Mexico, England reverted

-that they saw a need to revive short-sleeves.
-A yellow change kit was
+that they saw a need to revive short sleeves.

-last seen in Mexico, before Admiral took on the contract and developed their
+last seen in Mexico, before Admiral negotiated a contract to supply the FA and developed their

 own lightweight shirts for the warmer months.

 The above shirt (left) was worn by Sir

 Trevor Brooking against East Germany, in 1974, and it appears here by kind permission of the National Football Shirt Collection (England

 the Neville Evans Collection (curator Simon Shakeshaft).
 Alongside it is the

 number 16 shirt worn by Malcolm Macdonald on the substitutes' bench against

 Bulgaria and is part of Richard Clarke's 'Three Lions

 - England Match Worn Shirts' Facebook Collection.